 When applying for an insurance policy, you're in a unique position, since you have full knowledge of all the necessary facts needed by the insurer.
 What you say will determine if the company will offer you a policy, including the correct premium to charge you in relation to the risk you pose.

-If your insurance company discovers you purposely hid material facts on your auto or home application, you can expect to face consequences, such as:
+If your insurance company discovers you purposely hid material facts on your auto or home application, you can expect to face consequences.

 Failing to disclose or hiding material facts on your application is considered "misrepresentation" or "non-disclosure."
 If the insurance company determines the insured individual did not disclose material facts, the insurance company may void the insurance contract.
 In other words, the policy will be cancelled from its inception.